Investor funding in edtech drives unwarranted behaviour: Byju's Aakash CEO

 Mehrotra said that his company will look at reaching out to digital natives in the language of their choice by increasing the component of digital in the system at AESL.

-Referring to Manipal Group's Ranjan Pai's investment in AESL, Mehrotra said that he has joined the company at a time when entrepreneurs with solid credentials of having built institutions, that has been delivering core higher education for decades, have put their might behind the company.
+Referring to Manipal Group's Ranjan Pai's investment in AESL, Mehrotra said he has joined the company at a time when entrepreneurs with solid credentials of having built institutions that have been delivering core higher education for decades, have put their might behind the company.

 The position of CEO at Aakash had been vacant after Abhishek Maheshwari resigned from the company in September 2023.